LAYELKMANOJ/Data-Science/README.md

 <P>⭐Descriptive Analytics</P>
  It provides insights into historical data by summarizing what has happened, often through charts, graphs, and reports.</P>
-<p>Diagnostic Analytics</p>
+<p>⭐Diagnostic Analytics</p>
 It delves into understanding why something happened by identifying patterns and relationships within the data</p>.
+<P>Predictive Analytics</P>
-Predictive Analytics uses statistical models and machine learning techniques to forecast future events based on historical data.
+It uses statistical models and machine learning techniques to forecast future events based on historical data.